bbatsov/metaredux/_posts/2021-07-31-hasta-la-vista-gmail.md

 [^1]: Damn, that's 17 years!
 Almost half my life (I'm 36 as I write this).
 [^2]: That's quite subjective, of course, and probably "a bit dated" is a more accurate way to describe it.
 I'm talking strictly about appearance (design), not function here.
 To be more specific - I like the flat design adopted by most applications today better.
+[^3]: The whole Proton suite is pretty cool, though.
+ProtonVPN is my primary VPN these days and Proton Drive is the only cloud storage that I really trust from a privacy standpoint.